 Rose is highly regarded across a number of practice areas: she is ranked in Chambers and Partners for environmental law and local government law and regularly features in industry lists of top rated junior counsel (Legal Week’s Stars at the Bar, Planning Magazine top juniors under 35, The Planner’s women of influence).
 She is a member of the Attorney General’s B Panel of Counsel.
 She is currently instructed as second junior counsel to the Grenfell Tower Inquiry.

 Planning, Environment & Property

-- Rose recently acted for the University of Sussex in a successful appeal against the refusal of permission for its Masterplan (led by James Strachan QC) which raised issues of heritage, landscape and student housing.
-Rose has particular experience in advising and acting for university clients in planning issues and in 2013 appeared in R (on the application of Save Britain’s Heritage and the Victorian Society) v Sheffield City Council EWCH 2456.
+- Higher education: in particular campus redevelopment and heritage issues.
+Notable cases include R (on the application of Save Britain’s Heritage and the Victorian Society) v Sheffield City Council EWCH 2456.
+She recently acted for the University of Sussex in a successful appeal against the refusal of permission for its Masterplan (led by James Strachan QC) which raised issues of heritage, landscape and student housing.
+Rose also represents university clients at examinations in public.

 Commercial and Construction Law